adinaborta/Trellow/README.md

   password: "password",
   port: "5432",
 2. Open Query Editor
-3. Copy and paste the
+3. Copy and paste the scripts from INIT_POSTGRES.txt